zaknick/AI-Evaluation-Workflow/README.md

 ### Single-Case Evaluation

-Evaluate an individual model response in depth.
-This workflow is appropriate for case studies, hallucination analysis, and detailed qualitative evaluations.
+Used for evaluating an individual model response, such as a hallucination analysis, reasoning assessment, or case study.

 ### Benchmark Evaluation

-Evaluate multiple prompts, multiple models, or repeated trials using the same methodology to enable statistical comparison and benchmarking.
+Used for evaluating multiple prompts, models, or repeated trials using a common methodology to enable statistical comparison.

 ---